kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - I tell them I believe that Domingo and his family are planning to murder me.
 - I explain that I am no longer depressed, and why, and that I would NOT commit suicide.
 - I remind them of what Domingo told me all those years ago, [the threat of poisoning](../../early-years/2014.md#poisoned-aunts), something that I had told them and some friends at the time as it was so frightful.
+- I read this letter back and I find that in the middle of this hell-on-earth there is something very loving and kind around and within me that comes out in my words.

 ## 15th March